You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Exercise Caution:

 • Due to the forward hinge involved in good mornings, it’s crucial to start with light weights to avoid overstressing the lower back.
 Ensure your form is perfect before progressing to heavier loads.
+In fact, I would argue that go heavy on good mornings is merely asking for injury.
+You can still get just as good of a workout from lighter weights, and more reps, which will cause muscular hypertrophy and protect the bones, tendons, and ligaments with more muscle.

 4. Rack Pulls